Cewein/Neural-Turtle-Graphics/readme.md

-# Neural Turtle Graphics (NTG) - Python Implementation
+# Neural Turtle Graphics (NTG) - Unofficial Implementation

 This repository contains a Python implementation of the Neural Turtle Graphics (NTG) model for generating city road layouts, based on the paper: